 UPCOMING EVENTS

-• The Executive Committee and Council meetings will hold tentatively on Thursday 26th September, 2024 at Commerce House, Ring Road, Ibadan
+• The Maiden Quarterly Membership Meeting will hold on Thursday, 12th December, 2024 by 12.00pm at Commerce House, Ring Road, Ibadan

 OUR SERVICES TO THE GENERAL PUBLIC